ecole5/amazon-cloudfront-secure-static-site/README.md

         --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND \
         --parameter-overrides  DomainName=<your domain name> SubDomain=<your website subdomain> HostedZoneId=<hosted zone id>
     ```

+If you have already built template and have a local packaged.template file do this.
+The template file is coupled with the artificates generated on S3.

 8. [Optional] Run the following command to deploy the packaged CloudFormation template to a CloudFormation stack with a domain apex.